Scottish Women's Football League First Division: 2009–2015

 Aberdeen were the 2011 champions and were promoted to the SWPL.
-Runners-up Celtic Reserves were ineligible for promotion while third placed Toryglen Ladies folded over the close season.
-Wishaw Juniors had also folded mid-season and withdrawn from the league.
+Runners-up, Celtic Reserves were ineligible for promotion while third-placed Toryglen Ladies folded during the close season.
+Wishaw Juniors had also folded and withdrawn mid-season from the league.
 To maintain numbers, no sides were relegated from either the Premier League or the First Division in 2011.

-Buchan Ladies, Kilwinning Sports Club, Airdrie United and Forfar Farmington Reserves were promoted from the regional Second Divisions in 2011.
+Buchan Ladies, Kilwinning Sports Club, Airdrie United, and Forfar Farmington Reserves were promoted from the regional Second Divisions in 2011.

-In 2012, the champions and runners up, Hibernian Reserves and Celtic Reserves, were ineligible for promotion to the SWPL.
-Third-placed Buchan L.F.C. and 4th-placed Kilwinning SC were subsequently promoted, while the relegated Kilmarnock and Inverness City replaced them in SWFL 1.
-Dunfermline Athletic, East Fife, Hearts and Murieston United were promoted from the regional Second Divisions.
-Hibernian Reserves withdrew to compete in a newly-formed Development League with the relegated reserve teams of Glasgow City and Forfar Farmington and the Second-Division reserve teams of Spartans and Hamilton Academical.
+In 2012, the champions and runners-up, Hibernian Reserves and Celtic Reserves, were ineligible for promotion to the SWPL.
+Third-placed Buchan L.F.C. and fourth-placed Kilwinning SC were subsequently promoted, while the relegated Kilmarnock and Inverness City replaced them in SWFL 1.
+Dunfermline Athletic, East Fife, Hearts, and Murieston United were promoted from the regional Second Divisions.
+Hibernian Reserves withdrew to compete in a newly-formed Development League alongside the relegated reserve teams of Glasgow City and Forfar Farmington, and the Second-Division reserve teams of Spartans and Hamilton Academical.

-Airdrie United Ladies played in the 2012 First Division, but were replaced by Cumbernauld Colts in 2013 when the entire Airdrie squad defected to that club.
+Airdrie United Ladies played in the 2012 First Division but were replaced by Cumbernauld Colts in 2013, after the entire Airdrie squad defected to that club.

-Troon Ladies merged with Glasgow Girls and assume the latter name.
+Troon Ladies merged with Glasgow Girls and assumed the latter name.

 Member clubs in the 2013 season were: